Detailed AWS setup

 Architect supports the following runtime versions:

-This setting can be overridden on a function-by-function basis with
+ℹ️ This setting can be overridden on a per-function basis with

-The AWS Command Line Interface is the main interface for interacting with all parts of AWS using your computer's terminal.
-Architect uses the AWS CLI to package and deploy CloudFormation.
+The AWS Command Line Interface is the main interface for interacting with all parts of AWS using your computer’s terminal.
+Architect uses the AWS CLI to package and deploy your app via CloudFormation.
 Follow this guide to installing the AWS CLI for your preferred environment.

-You'll need an Amazon Web Services account and credentials set up on your development machine.
-If you haven't done it before, here's a useful guide for Configuring the AWS CLI.
+You’ll need an Amazon Web Services account and credentials set up on your development machine and / or CI systems.
+If you haven’t yet set it up, here’s a useful guide for Configuring the AWS CLI.

 On *nix systems AWS Credentials are listed in:

 If that file doesn’t exist, create it, and add something like the following (assuming you have multiple AWS accounts):